-Recovery of files encrypted by Getf**ked Ransomware is feasible through the unique solutions developed by RansomHunter
+Recovery of files encrypted by Getf**ked Ransomware is possible through the unique solutions developed by RansomHunter

 Decrypting Getf**ked Ransomware Files